MohammedMalleck/business-site/README.md

 # Overview

 This is a business website for a freelance Web Developer.
-It was crafted to attract potential non-technical clients and help them create a online precence.
+It was crafted to attract potential clients and help them create a online precence.
 Figma was used for creating the design and technologies like html , scss and js were used to bring it to life.
 Webpack bunlder along with some libraries were also used.

 <br>